 Listen to an interview with historian William Ascarza on Arizona’s mining towns:

 According to Tucson historian William Ascarza, it was “survival of the fittest.”

 His book Southeastern Arizona Mining Towns documents, through photographs, the complex lineage of the communities that survived and those that didn’t.

 Ascarza says Bisbee and Globe are still around today because of their proximity to large corporate-owned mines, which are better suited to ride out the volatility of metals markets.

 Helvetia and Ruby, meanwhile, were populated by mostly small-time prospectors, ill-suited to survive the busts.
-The moment copper stopped selling, or a mine stopped producing, it was time to move on.
-The communities they founded quickly became ghost towns.
+The moment copper stopped selling or a mine stopped producing, it was time to move on.
+The communities they founded became ghost towns.

-The main highway, a key route for overheated desert dwellers to escape to higher elevations, is mostly populated with gas stations and parts stores.
+The main highway, a key route for overheated desert dwellers to escape to higher elevations, is mainly populated with gas stations and parts stores.

 Empty buildings line Superior’s downtown.
 A few years ago, a handwritten sign could be seen in a window of an abandoned tavern with the words “Our future is in your hands.”